PrestaShop/open-source/content/get-involved/report-issues/how-issues-are-sorted.md

 A major issue affects a large percentage of users (> 30%) and matches at least one of the following:

 - It impacts law compliance
-- It has a strong impact on the usability of the front office / back office or blocks another project
+- It has a strong impact on the usability of the Front Office / Back Office or blocks another project
-- It is an important problem but not necessarily blocking the main activity of the seller
+- It is an important problem but doesn't necessarily block the main activity of the seller

 Examples:

-- Being unable to add, configure or delete a theme or a module
+- Inability to add, configure or delete a theme or a module
-- Difficulty in operating a module properly
+- Difficulty to operate a module properly
-- Impacts the price the customer pays
+- Impact on the price the customer pays

 ### Minor

 The bug affects minor functionality or non-critical data and there is a reasonable workaround, even if it can be annoying when using your shop.

 Examples: